 Benefits of Dental Implants

-Dental implants not only improve your look but help keep your jaw healthy.
+So in this way dental implants not only improve your look but help keep your jaw healthy.
 Missing teeth can lead to changes in jaw posture and chewing that might lead to other issues down the road.

 Dental Implants vs. Bridges